parkervoit/learning-deep-learning/README.md

 # Keras and TensorFlow Tutorial Practice
-- This repo contains my work going through the Kaggle deep learning tutorial
+- This repo contains my work going through the Kaggle deep learning tutorial and a bitcoin prediction project